gitlabhq/gitlabhq/doc/release/monthly.md

 Next, merge the VERSION into the x-x-stable branch.

+### **8. Push to remotes**

+For GitLab CE, push to dev, GitLab.com and GitHub.

+For GitLab EE, push to the subscribers repo.

+NOTE: You might not have the rights to push to master on dev.
+Ask Dmitriy.

-### **8. Publish blog for new release**
+### **9. Publish blog for new release**
 * Mention what GitLab is on the second line: GitLab is open source software to collaborate on code.
 * Select and thank the the Most Valuable Person (MVP) of this release.
 * Add a note if there are security fixes: This release fixes an important security issue and we advise everyone to upgrade as soon as possible.

-### **9. Tweet to blog**
+### **10. Tweet to blog**

 Send out a tweet to share the good news with the world.
-For a major/minor release, list the features in short and link to the blog post.
+List the features in short and link to the blog post.

-For a RC, make sure to explain what a RC is.

-A patch release tweet should specify the fixes it brings and link to the corresponding blog post.

-# **22nd - Release EE**

 # **23rd - Optional Patch Release**